truth-josstice/dev1002_assessment03/README.md

   - See gym information
   - See company information including website
   - See a list of climbs posted by users
+  - See a list of skill levels
+  - See a lits of styles
-- Users:
+- User exclusive:
   - See their user profile
   - See all attempts connected to their account
-- Admin:
+- Admin exclusive:
   - See all entitites as required

 #### Update

 - Visitors:
   - Not authorised for any update functions
-- Users:
+- User exclusive:
   - Update climbs they have posted
   - Update their user information
   - Update any reviews they have created
   - Updating attempts is not how this API is intended to function
-- Admin:
+- Admin exclusive:
   - Update all entities except for reviews (to avoid changing user's input, though deletion is still an option if reviews are not in the spirit of the app or are inappropriate)

 #### Delete

 - Visitors:
   - Not authorised for any delete functions
-- Users:
+- User exclusive:
   - Delete their own user profile and all associated relationships
   - Delete gym ratings
   - Delete any climbs associated with their account
   - Deleted attempts is not how this API is intended to function
-- Admin:
+- Admin exclusive:
-  - Delete attempts upon user request
   - Delete any and all entities as required

 ### Privileges & Tokens